 - Power manager and battery saver modes allow you to...

 - Rugged, lightweight design features an always-on...

 15. Turn Off Heart Rate

-When it not necessary, turn off the heart rate monitoring feature in your Garmin Smartwatch.
+When it is not necessary, turn off the heart rate monitoring feature in your Garmin Smartwatch.
 But you should remember that if you disable the heart rate monitor, the smartwatch no longer tracks heart rate, blood oxygen (SpO2), etc.

 16. Enable Manual SpO2

 Many Garmin Smartwatches come with real-time SpO2 monitoring.
 This consumes a lot of battery.
 To save battery, enable manual SpO2 monitoring on the smartwatch settings.

 17. Choose a Solar Powered Smartwatch